AdobeDocs/experience-platform.en/help/xdm/api/list-resources.md

 # List resources

-You can view a list of all resources (schemas, classes, mixins, or data types) within a container by performing a single GET request.
+You can view a list of all Schema Registry resources of a certain type (classes, mixins, schemas, data types, or descriptors) within a container by performing a single GET request.

 >[!NOTE] When listing resources, the Schema Registry limits result sets to 300 items.
 In order to return resources beyond this limit, you must use [paging parameters](#paging).
 It is also recommended that you use query parameters to [filter results](#filtering) and reduce the number of resources returned.